thomsonreuters/eessi-as4.net/README.md

 Basic testing against the EESSI AS4 Messaging profile is already covered.
 Extensive testing is scheduled later this year.

+# Installation
+AS4.NET v2.0.0 can be downloaded from [the following location](https://ec.europa.eu/cefdigital/artifact/content/repositories/eDelivery/eu/eessi/as4/eessi_as4.net/1.1.0/eessi_as4.net-1.1.0.zip).
+The documentation on how to use and configure AS4.NET can be found in the documentation folder of the package.

 #Documentation
 A configuration- and usermanual for AS4.NET can be found [online]([https://ec.europa.eu/cefdigital/wiki/display/EDELCOMMUNITY/AS4.NET)